guipradow/guipradow/README.md

 ### 📘 About me:
 My name is Guilherme Prado.
 I'm a brazilian guy passionate about **Python**, **Data Science** and **Operations Research** .
-In my free time I like to play Fortnite and go to the gym.
-I currently work as a Project Analytics Engineer at Klabin SA.
+I currently work as a Industrial Intelligence Engineer at Klabin SA.

 ### 🎓 Education:
 - Bachelor's degree in Mechanical Engineering;
 - Data Science at Escola DNC;
 - Post Graduate Degree in Artificial Intelligence.
+- MBA in Operations Research and Decision Making (in progress)
+- Master Degree in Production and System Engineering (in progress)

 ## 🛠️ Skills:
 [![python](https://img.shields.io/badge/Python-3776AB?style=flat&logo=python&logoColor=white)](https://www.python.org/)